TCPConnection[optional TCP: TCPBackend ref]¶

 is None, the idle timeout is disabled.

-The timer automatically re-arms after each firing until disabled or the connection closes.
+The timer re-arms after each firing while the connection is open.

 Can be called before the connection is established — the value is stored and the timer starts when the connection is ready.